yangjiao-tj/yangjiao/_pages/about.md

 News
 ======
+[2025/07] I will give an oral presentation at SIGIR 2025 in Italy.

 [2025/05] One paper has been accepted at ICML 2025.

 [2025/04] One paper has been accepted at SIGIR 2025.